Made In Cookware Review

 Comparison: Made In Cookware vs. Caraway

 Founded in 2018, Caraway cookware was made to be an easy, one-stop-shop for reliable, non-toxic cookware.
-Offering saute pans, pots, frying pans, and dutch ovens, this brand has all of the essentials for the functioning kitchen.
+Offering saute pans, pots, frying pans, and dutch ovens, I discovered this company has all of the essentials for the functioning kitchen.

-One thing that greatly differentiates these two brands is the materials used to make the cookware.
+One thing that greatly differentiates these two brands?
+The materials used to make the cookware.

 Caraway uses ceramic for all of its pans to avoid toxins, while Made In uses 5-ply carbon, clad steel, and copper in their products.
 Though different, all of these materials are recognized as non-toxic.